sodascience/metasyn/docs/source/usage/extensions.rst

 Extensions
 ==========
-MetaSynth is developed with a strong focus on expandability, allowing developers to easily build upon its existing functionality.
+MetaSynth is developed with a strong focus on extensibility, allowing developers to easily build upon its existing functionality.
 This page aims to document major extensions that are currently available.

 .. note::
-    Refer to our :doc:`/developer` for more information on how to develop (additional functionality) for MetaSynth.
+    Refer to our :doc:`/developer/developer` for more information on how to develop (additional functionality) for MetaSynth.

 Disclosure control
 ------------------